Journey to intelligent procurement with SAP® Ariba®

 Accenture is using the process mining solution from SAP ecosystem partner Celonis to leverage this transparency and traceability to develop deeper insights, such as: Are similar workflows running in processes across the different spend areas, across the different categories in different regions and how or where can they be influenced?
 This solution helps Accenture to continuously improve the customer experience and effectiveness of internal teams by reducing friction and improving turnaround time.

-The need for better visibility for spend has driven Accenture to move to SAP Fieldglass® as the solution that will help Accenture to manage its statement of work for services-based spend.
-This can aid Accenture to actively manage services contracts, improve audit focus and achieve more accuracy in aligning to contracted terms.
+The need for better spend visibility has driven Accenture to move to SAP Fieldglass® as the solution that will help Accenture to manage its statement of work for services-based spend.
+This can aid Accenture to actively manage services contracts, improve audit focus, and achieve more accuracy in aligning to contracted terms.

 “The work is not over when stabilization is done.
 It is actually the beginning of the most exciting part of the journey.
 Benefits to both the buyer and seller increase when you build automations and intelligence upon the SAP Ariba solution.”

 Procurement Plus recognizes that the technology itself will not solve business problems.
-Our program structure ensures we understand the business outcomes we want to accomplish and understand the operational changes that are needed to deliver those.
+Our program structure allows us to understand the business outcomes we want to accomplish and understand the operational changes that are needed to deliver those.
 In many cases, this requires us to engage with other groups on the journey, whether it be Accenture’s workplace team on the enablement of the catalog on SAP Ariba or the marketing organization on the enablement of their services statement of work on SAP Fieldglass.

 SAP Ariba Buying and Invoicing enhances capabilities for Accenture users buying goods and services and increases contract compliance.
 The adoption of Guided Buying has directed buyers to simplified buying on catalog with a five-times improvement of compliance on transactions on contract annually for the first two years.
 In 2019, Accenture’s intelligent procurement SAP Ariba solution was selected as a Digital Trailblazer winner of the SAP Innovation Awards.